 Applications by family members to accompany the student will be accepted in the country’s Spanish consulate and from in Spain.
 Additionally, children born to students will automatically acquire the stay authorization for students’ family members.

-Finally, this new student visa improves the possibilities of obtaining a work permit at the end of the studies.
+Finally, this new student visa improves the possibility of obtaining a work permit at the end of the studies.

 How can this be done?

-Through the implementation of a fast-track system so that they can work from the very beginning.
+Through the implementation of a fast-track system, they can work from the very beginning.

 That is, students will be allowed to continue working as employees or self-employed if they already have a contract or were registered as self-employed individuals.
-And if they were not, they will acquire a temporary authorization so that they can continue to work until they receive the work permit resolution.
+And if they are not, they will acquire temporary authorization so that they can continue to work until they receive the work permit resolution.

 This means that, in all cases, students will not need to worry about stopping work and earning once they complete their studies and wait for a positive resolution.